alexamichela/movieFeministScore/README.md

 user to set test results.
 In the Movie Collection class, when movies are added to the collection from the input file, their respective test results are also populated.
 A movie’s feminist score is determined in the following manner:
-● If the movie passes none of the tests, it gets a score of 0.
+\n● If the movie passes none of the tests, it gets a score of 0.
-● If the movie passes only one of the tests, it gets a score of 1.
+\n● If the movie passes only one of the tests, it gets a score of 1.
-● If the movie passes any two of the tests, it gets a score of 2.
+\n● If the movie passes any two of the tests, it gets a score of 2.
-● If the movie passes all three tests, it gets a score of 3.
+\n● If the movie passes all three tests, it gets a score of 3.
-Our program allows users to easily sort a movie collection by feminist scores through an implementation of a PriorityQueue data structure that is based on a LinkedMaxHeap, which implements the MaxHeap interface.
+\nOur program allows users to easily sort a movie collection by feminist scores through an implementation of a PriorityQueue data structure that is based on a LinkedMaxHeap, which implements the MaxHeap interface.
 A MaxHeap is an extension of a BinaryTree, in which each node’s element priority is greater than or equal to both of its children’s.
 Thus, the highest priority element is at the root.